List of presidents of Cartoon Network: Stuart Snyder (2007–2014)

-As previously mentioned, Jim Samples resigned from Cartoon Network on February 9, 2007, following a bomb scare in Boston caused by packages left around the city that were part of an outdoor marketing campaign promoting the Adult Swim series Aqua Teen Hunger Force.
-Samples made the decision "in recognition of the gravity of the situation that occurred under my watch", and with the "hope that my decision allows us to put this chapter behind us and get back to our mission of delivering unrivaled original animated entertainment for consumers of all ages".
-Following Samples's resignation, Stuart Snyder was named his successor three months later on May 2, 2007.
+Following Samples's resignation in February 2007, Stuart Snyder was named his successor three months later on May 2, 2007.
 On September 14, the network's look was revamped, with bumpers and station IDs themed to The Hives song "Fall is Just Something That Grown-Ups Invented."
 2007 saw the debut of Out of Jimmy's Head, a spin-off of the movie Re-Animated, and the first live-action Cartoon Network series.
 2007 also saw the debut of the series Chowder.
 In late 2007, The network began broadcasting programs from Canadian channels such as YTV and Teletoon, including George of the Jungle, 6teen, Storm Hawks, League of Super Evil, Chaotic, Bakugan Battle Brawlers, Stoked, and the Total Drama series.
-Each October from 2007 to 2009, Cartoon Network also re-ran 40 episodes of the former Fox Kids series Goosebumps.
+Each October from 2007 to 2009, Cartoon Network also aired reruns of the Fox Kids series Goosebumps.

 In June 2009, Cartoon Network introduced a block of live-action reality shows called "CN Real", featuring programs such as The Othersiders, Survive This, BrainRush, Destroy Build Destroy, Dude, What Would Happen and Bobb'e Says.
 The network also aired some limited sports programming, including basketball recaps and Slamball games, during commercial breaks.
-The lineup was universally panned for being live-action shows on a channel dedicated to cartoons, competing against Nickelodeon & Disney Channel.
+The lineup was universally panned for being live-action shows on a channel dedicated to cartoons, competing against Nickelodeon and Disney Channel.
 That year, it also started airing live-action feature films from Warner Bros. and New Line Cinema.

-On March 6, 2014, Stuart Snyder was removed as president and COO of Turner's Animation, Young Adults & Kids Media division after a restructure.
+On March 31, 2014, Stuart Snyder was removed as president and COO of Turner's Animation, Young Adults & Kids Media division after a restructure.
 On July 16, Christina Miller was named his successor as president and general manager of Cartoon Network, Adult Swim, and Boomerang.
 At the end of the month, Cartoon Network's 8 pm ET/PT primetime hour was given to its night time block Adult Swim, causing new episodes of the network's programming to change timeslots.
 On October 21, 2014, Cartoon Network, along with CNN and Boomerang, were taken off-air from US-based TV provider, Dish Network, due to contract disagreements.
 However, the channels were restored a month later.